RauxaRepo/vz-b2c-snippets/README.md

 If you need to add an ADA test you can modify this file [vz-ada.spec.js](./cypress/integration/vz-ada.spec.js)

 If you need your new HTML page to be tested by the existing ADA tests, you can go to this file [pages.js](./cypress/support/pages.js) and add thepath to your .html file to the "pages Array"

+#### Email Sender

+If you need to test your html files and send them via email, you can open the *email-utils* folder in the terminal and follow the instructions in this file [README.md](./email-utils/README.md)